flyingant/bootstrap-npm-package-publish/README.md

-# bootstrap-npm-package-publish
-a bootstrap for npm package publishing.
+This is a boilerplate help to pubslih react component based npm package.